mattsears/aerial/README.md

 ## Source ###################################################################

-Grit's Git repo is available on GitHub, which can be browsed at:
+Aerial's Git repo is available on GitHub, which can be browsed at:

     http://github.com/mattsears/aerial